oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 three-party-model, this representation is used for the Verifiable Presentation and is transferred from the Issuer to the Holder.

+Issuer:
+:  An entity that issues VC-SD-JWTs.

+Holder:
+:  An entity that receives VC-SD-JWTs from the Issuer and has control over them.
+Holders present VC-SD-JWTs as VP-SD-JWTs to Verifiers and can prove control over them.

+Verifier:
+:  An entity that requests, validates and processes VP-SD-JWTs and VC-SD-JWTs.

 # Scope

 TBD

 # Use Cases

-TBD: explain three-party-model and use cases.
+TBD: explain use cases of the three-party-model.

 TBD: conventional crypt, hardware security, hsm, mobile secure area, compliance with FIPS

 # Overview